Table of Contents

 With FlexRoute, all IP forwarding lookups & optimizations are done inside the packet processor without going out to external memories, this allows for fully utilizing the available interfaces on the packer processor as customer useable ports rather than being used as interfaces to connect to external co-processors or memories that offload IP forwarding lookups outside the packet processor.

 Figure 2: Arista FlexRoute Engine for longest-prefix-match lookups compared to alternatives

-Past, Present and Future Internet GrowthGeoff Huston, the Chief Scientist at APNIC, the Asia Pacific Regional Internet Registry has been providing research, analysis and commentary on the global internet routing table for close to a decade.
-In January 2016 Geoff, as part of APNIC Labs, published an analysis of the Internet routing table in 2015 building upon previous years’ analysis and commentary on the topic.
+Past, Present and Future Internet GrowthGeoff Huston, the Chief Scientist at APNIC, the Asia Pacific Regional Internet Registry has been providing research, analysis and commentary on the global internet routing table for close to a more than a decade.
+In January 2023 Geoff, as part of APNIC Labs, published an analysis of the Internet routing table in 2022 building upon previous years’ analysis and commentary on the topic.

 The exact number of IPv4 and IPv6 prefixes that make up the internet varies depending on location and localized summarization, however the broad number of prefixes is quite clear, so too are the trends.
 Using the passive measurement point of the global routing table from AS131072 and its data from the perspective of Australia and Japan in the APNIC region, the data collected shows IPv4 and IPv6 prefix space expansion as follows:

-|Table 1: Historic growth of IPv4 and IPv6 announcements (source: Geoff Huston / APNIC Labs Table 1 from )|
+|Table 1: Historic growth of IPv4 and IPv6 announcements (source: Geoff Huston / APNIC Labs Table 1 & 2 from )

-|Table 2: Historic growth of IPv4 and IPv6 announcements (source: Geoff Huston / APNIC Labs Table 2 from )|
+|Table 2: Forecasting the IPv4 and IPv6 BGP Table (source: Geoff Huston / APNIC Labs Table 3 & 4 from )

 |IPv6 prefixes (L)